bemayer/static-blog/README.md

 Decap CMS provides an admin interface for managing blog posts.
 To access it, navigate to **/admin** in the deployed app.

-## 🎯 Roadmap

-- [ ] Enhance CMS configuration for more flexibility
-- [ ] Add Markdown support for posts
-- [ ] Improve styling & UI components

-## 🛠️ Contributing

-This is an experimental project, but contributions, feedback, and ideas are welcome!

 ---

 **Author**: [Benoît Mayer](https://github.com/bemayer)